kint-php/kint/contrib.md

 The reason you need composer and npm, is because they'll let us write sloppy code and have the computer fix it for us!

-Specifically, composer runs <a href="https://github.com/FriendsOfPHP/PHP-CS-Fixer" target="_blank">php-cs-fixer</a> to reformat PHP code to a consistent style, while npm does the same for the JS and SASS files.
+Specifically, composer runs <a href="https://github.com/FriendsOfPHP/PHP-CS-Fixer" target="_blank">php-cs-fixer</a> to reformat PHP code to a consistent style, while npm packages do the same for the JS and SASS files.

+* Static analysis can find bugs in code when even unit tests don't.
+You should always run `composer analyze` before a commit and fix any errors.
+* Tests have to pass.
+You should always run `./vendor/bin/phpunit tests` before a commit and fix any errors.
-Since code style is a good thing you should always run `composer format` before a commit to fix any inconsistent code style.
-If you don't CI will complain.
+* Since code style is a good thing you should always run `composer format` before a commit to fix any inconsistent code style.

-Since we deliver the compiled JS/CSS/PHAR files in our repo you should always run `composer build` before a commit to rebuild the files.
-If you don't CI will complain.
+* Since we deliver reproducibly compiled JS/CSS/PHAR files in our repo you should always run `composer build` before a commit to rebuild the files and commit them.

+If you fail any of these steps CI will complain.

 </section>
 <section id="architecture" markdown="1">